threefoldtech/TFGRID/wiki/main/specs/substrate/smartContract/contract.md

 ## 2: The user sends the contractID and workload through the RMB to the destination Node.

-The Node reads from the [RMB](https://github.com/threefoldtech/rmb) and sees a deploy command, it reads the contractID and workload definition.
-It decodes the workload and does validation before it deploys the contents.
-If successfull it sets the Contract to state `deployed` on the chain.
-Else the contract is removed.
+The Node reads from the [RMB](https://github.com/threefoldtech/rmb) and sees a deploy command, it reads the contractID and workload definition from the payload.
+It decodes the workload and reads the contract from chain using the contract ID,

 ## 3: The Node sends consumption reports to the chain